The 12 Days of Christmas: Day 2

 (For mini loaves, I baked eight at a time for about 30 minutes, and it was perfect!)

 Now, I bake it right in these ceramic loaf pans (I bought mine at Michaels).

-I let it cool for about ten minutes, then remove the loaves to finish cooling.
+I let it cool for about ten minutes, and then I remove the loaves to finish cooling.
 Then I wash out the pans and use them in packaging.
-I wrap the loaves in saran wrap, then put them back in the ceramic pans and tie everything up with ribbon for the perfectly presented gift.
+I wrap the loaves in saran wrap, put them back in the ceramic pans, and tie everything up with ribbon for the perfectly presented gift.

 I attach a gift card with this note, which you can download print out below: "No matter how you slice it, you're an awesome friend/neighbor/teacher "

-Just right click on the images, then save to your computer.
+Just right click on the images, and save them to your computer.
 I usually open them in Word or Publisher and copy the image for each loaf I make.

 Thanks for having me here today, Heidi!
 I hope to see you readers over at our blog soon.
 We're also social- you can find us here!